arm-university/Introduction-to-Robotic-Systems-Education-Kit/README.md

 * Lab manuals with solutions for faculty.
 Labs use low cost, powerful hardware boards
 * **Prerequisites:** Basics of programming in C, Python and basic knowledge of circuit design

+## Tools Used

+The lab exercises in this course can be run on Ubuntu 16.04 and have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- Raspberry Pi 3
+- Open CR1.0 board
+- Cortex SWD 10-pin Adapter
+  - 10-pin 2x5 Socket-Socket SWD Cable
+- Micro A to Mini B USB cable
+- Micro A to Micro B USB cable
+- Breadboard
+- Jumper cables
+- Four IR sensors
+- Microphone
+- Dip Switch
+- 5 x LEDs
+- 270 Ohm Resistors
+- Logic analyzer
+- Turtle Bot 3 Burger (Robot)
+- 4x TCRT5000 IR reflector sensors
+- Micro SD Card

+Software:
+- Keil MDK V5.28
+- Arduino IDE 1.8.7 Windows, Mac OS X, Linux, Linux ARM
+- ULINK-ME Debugger

 ## Course Aim
 To produce students with a solid introductory knowledge on robotics and key practical skills required to program and control a robot to interact with its environment and perform simple manoeuvres.